-Make ahead tip: Prepare choux pastry dough through step 3.
+- Make Ahead Instructions: Prepare choux pastry dough through step 3.
 Cover and refrigerate for up to 3 days or freeze for up to 3 months.
 Thaw in the refrigerator before shaping and baking.

-- For the pictured cream puffs: Crack open each cooled pastry shell and generously spoon homemade whipped cream (it's vanilla flavored, so it's called Crème Chantilly) inside each.
-Top with a dusting of confectioners' sugar or drizzle of chocolate ganache (ganache instructions below).
+- Cream Puffs (pictured): Crack open each cooled pastry shell and generously spoon homemade whipped cream (it’s vanilla flavored, so it’s called Crème Chantilly) inside each.
+Top with a dusting of confectioners’ sugar or drizzle of chocolate ganache (ganache instructions below).

-- For the pictured profiteroles: Crack open each cooled pastry shell and fill with a scoop of your favorite ice cream.
+- Profiteroles (pictured): Crack open each cooled pastry shell and fill with a scoop of your favorite ice cream.
 Freeze for 1 hour or up to 1 day.
 Top with chocolate ganache.
 For the chocolate ganache, finely chop two 4-ounce semi-sweet chocolate bars and place in a medium bowl.
 Heat 1 cup (240ml) heavy cream in a small saucepan until it begins to gently simmer.
-(Do not let it come to a rapid boil-- that's too hot!)
+(Do not let it come to a rapid boil– that’s too hot!)
 Pour over chocolate and let it sit for 2-3 minutes to gently soften the chocolate.
 Slowly stir until completely combined and chocolate has melted.
 Allow to cool for 3 minutes before pouring over pastries.